panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter2-definelocalvariable2-method.md

 ## <a name="parameters"></a>Parametry
  `name`
- [in] Název místní proměnné.
+ [in] The local variable name.

  `attributes`
- [in] Místní proměnné atributy.
+ [in] The local variable attributes.

  `sigToken`
- [in] Metadata token podpisu.
+ [in] The metadata token of the signature.

  `addrKind`
- [in] Typ adresy.
+ [in] The address type.

  `addr1`
- [in] První adresa pro specifikaci parametru.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] Druhý adresa pro specifikaci parametru.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Je třetí adresa pro specifikaci parametru.
+ [in] The third address for the parameter specification.

  `startOffset`
- [in] Počáteční odsazení pro proměnnou.
+ [in] The start offset for the variable.
 Tento parametr je volitelný.
-Pokud je 0, tento parametr je ignorován a proměnná je definována v rámci celého rozsahu.
-Pokud je nenulovou hodnotu, proměnná spadá do posuny aktuálního oboru.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

  `endOffset`
- [in] Koncové odsazení pro proměnnou.
+ [in] The end offset for the variable.
 Tento parametr je volitelný.
-Pokud je 0, tento parametr je ignorován a proměnná je definována v rámci celého rozsahu.
-Pokud je nenulovou hodnotu, proměnná spadá do posuny aktuálního oboru.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl
+ **Header:** CorSym.idl

 ## <a name="see-also"></a>Viz také: